buncram/cram-soc/candidate/bio/README-DMA.md

 This is a host register, one per core, that counts the number of quanta that were missed by a given core (e.g., a quanta pulse has passed without the core stalling on the quanta pulse).
 This is primarily for debugging code loops.

-# Better DMA
+# Use as a DMA Engine

-Core #3 can be configured such that the load/store unit in connected directly to the host's bus via AXI.
-This effectively turns core #3 into a DMA engine.
-The main caveat in writing programs for core #3 is the coder has to remember is that one cannot fetch constant values for memory for use in programs, as the code space is not 1:1 mapped into data space.
+Every core can fetch and store data to system memory, allowing them to operate as a DMA controller.
+However, it is strongly recommended that the system programmer only ever use one core at a time for this, because there is no mechanism for locking or fairness if multiple cores contend for the system address space.

-Here is a simple example of a copy DMA loop using just core #3.
+Here is a simple example of a copy DMA loop using just one core.
 This will wait until it receives the source address, destination address, and the number of bytes to copy, before executing the DMA and then returning to the wait state.

 ```
 wait: